tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 4. Symbols `[` `:` `::` `?` ...

 **self** is both an *identifier* and a *keyword*
-* In most cases it is a keyword but it is possible for it ot be treated as a ke
+* In most cases it is a keyword but it is possible for it ot be treated as an identifier

+Keywords and Symbols include tokens that ren't actually used in the language (at least not yet or not anymore)

+`::` is a different than two `:` tokens

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc3NTY3MzNdfQ==
+eyJoaXN0b3J5IjpbMTUyMjEzNzA0OV19
 -->